bakdata/kafka-connect-resetter/README.md

                             Kafka client and producer configuration properties
       --delete-consumer-group
-                            Whether to delete the consumer group -h, --help                print this help and exit
+                            Whether to delete the consumer group -h, --help                Show this help message and exit.
+  -V, --version             Print version information and exit.
 ```

 ### Helm Charts